paulbradshaw/MED7369-Specialist-Investigative-Journalism/networkanalysis/readme.md

 ### What to do

 * First you need some data to visualise.
 You can [find that here](https://raw.githubusercontent.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/master/networkanalysis/StarWarsNetworkWithTimes.csv) - save it to your computer by pressing CTRL+S (CMD+S on a Mac) or selecting *File>Save* in your browser menu.
 * In Google Drive create a new Fusion Table by going to *New > More*.
 If you already have Fusion Tables installed you can select it here; otherwise select *Connect more apps* and find it in the Google Drive app store.
 Once connected, it will be added to the 'more' menu for next time.
-Alternatively, you can access Fsion Tables directly at https://fusiontables.google.com/.
+Alternatively, you can access Fusion Tables directly at https://fusiontables.google.com/.
 * Upload the data you want to visualise
 * Click on the red plus sign (next to the last tab) and select *Add chart*
 * On the menu that appears, scroll to the bottom and choose the network graph option